Mapita/web-validate/readme.md

 const y = validate.value(specification, "0.5");

 // ERROR!
 Number is outside the specified range.
-// Throws a validate.Error instance:
+// Throws a validate.ValidationError instance:
 // "Expected a finite number that is at least 0 and at most 1: Number is too large." const NOPE = validate.value(specification, 100);